Watch: New Featurette for George Nolfi's 'The Adjustment Bureau'

 Ohhh what happened to this flick… It looks good, why is it getting dumped?!
 Moviefone has debuted a new full featurette for George Nolfi's The Adjustment Bureau, the latest upcoming Philip K. Dick adaptation starring Matt Damon, Emily Blunt, Terence Stamp, John Slattery and Anthony Mackie.
 This was supposed to be released last year, but was delayed until March, and we haven't seen anything from it since the first trailer.
 I just think this has a great sci-fi concept behind it and some sleek filmmaking courtesy of Nolfi, I just hope it's as good as it looks like it could be in the end.
 You can watch the new feuatrette below!

-Watch the new featurette for George Nolfi's The Adjustment Bureau:
+Watch the new featurette for George Nolfi's The Adjustment Bureau from YouTube:

 An affair between a politician and a ballerina is affected by "mysterious forces" keeping the lovers apart.